Photo ID Design Center

 - Graphic dimensions should be the exact size to be printed

-For organizations that demand color matching to a close tolerance throughout the ID badge production life cycle, custom printed stock must be pre-ordered (20 business day lead time/additional cost) in which PMS matching is the norm.
+For organizations that demand color matching to a close tolerance throughout the ID badge production life cycle, requires the pre-order of custom printed stock and has a 20 business day lead time and additional costs are required.

 Multiple Designs and Color Coding: If you have more than one badge design, or using color coding, you'll need to provide a cross-reference stating what data field(s) is being used (badge type, department,...) to select the design or color that is assigned to each for example: in the "badge type" field employee=blue, contractor=yellow, temporary=red...).